BotTech/scala2plantuml/.github/ISSUE_TEMPLATE/enhancement_idea.md

 assignees:
 ---

+You may also want to discuss this in [Ideas](https://github.com/BotTech/scala2plantuml/discussions/categories/ideas).

 <!-- Thank you for taking the time to share your idea. -->
 <!-- Please provide as much information as you can. -->